 South Carolina courts interpret South Carolina statutes and regulations.
 South Carolina courts also resolve disputes that do not involve statutes or regulations.
 These decisions are referred to as "common-law."
 Together, this body of written opinions is called case law.

 When a court decides a case brought before it, it issues a written opinion explaining how it arrived at its decision.
 These explanations, called holdings, are followed by future courts deciding similar cases.
 This concept is called precedent.

 As with most states, there are three levels of courts in South Carolina.
 Cases in South Carolina begin in trial level courts such as circuit, family, probate, or magistrate court.
 Most appeals from South Carolina trial courts are heard by the South Carolina Court of Appeals.
 The South Carolina Supreme Court is the highest court in the state.
-It reviews decisions of the South Carolina Court of Appeals and certain appeals, such as death penalty decisions, directly from South Carolina circuit courts.
+It reviews decisions of the South Carolina Court of Appeals and certain appeals directly from South Carolina circuit courts like death penalty decisions.

-The South Carolina Judicial Department's website provides a chart (see below) of the South Carolina judicial system, followed by a detailed description of the various South Carolina courts and the types of cases they hear.
+The South Carolina Judicial Department's website provides an Overview of the South Carolina Judicial System that includes a chart of South Carolina courts, followed by a detailed description of the types of cases they hear.